hvanjerdz/archmoured/docs/post-install.md

 ![Timeshift_restore.png](img/Timeshift_restore.png)

-The system is rebooted so that the snapshot becomes active:
+The system is rebooted so that the snapshot becomes active.
+If this recently installed package is not there anymore, it means it worked:

 ```sh
 reboot
 ```

-It was.
+It did.
 Cowsay is not installed anymore.
 Thus, the system is finally ready.

 ![Successful_restore.png](img/Successful_restore.png)